| International

 Institute of Advanced Industrial Science and Technology (AIST),

-located at 9 research bases and several sites (smaller than research bases)
+are located at 9 research bases and several sites (smaller than

 Japan Society for the Promotion of Science (JSPS)